 For SimplyMiles, you must live in the U.S. and have a Mastercard to enroll.

-See also: Beginner's Guide to Shopping Portals
+Related: Beginner's Guide to Shopping Portals

-American Airlines Dining Program
+American Airlines dining program

-The AAdvantage Dining program offers miles if you sign up, store a credit card in your profile, and then eat at participating restaurants.
 New member bonuses for this program are common, so be sure to check for any bonus mile opportunities.
-Again though, these mileage bonuses likely won't count as Loyalty Points.
+Again, though, these mileage bonuses likely won't count as Loyalty Points.

 As with other programs, any miles you earn will also earn Loyalty Points at a 1:1 ratio.
 However, promotions and new member bonuses do not count toward Loyalty Points earning.

-See also: Beginner's Guide to Dining Programs
+Related: Beginner's Guide to Dining Programs

 This represents the most significant change to AAdvantage status because you can earn Loyalty Points by spending on American Airlines co-branded credit cards.
 The earning of Loyalty Points applies only to daily spending, however.